 Please, Do Not Follow Instructions You will find these mosquito coils all over the tropics, and in some other places as well.
 A lot of brands come from China, but here in Curaçao most have been made in Venezuela.
 Those from China tend to be more heavily perfumed, like they want to disguise themselves as incense, fooling nobody; except maybe the mosquitoes.
 These often just don't seem to have the proper respect for this what's, to them, supposed to be deadly venom - Mortal Coils.

 Do they work?
 People keep asking this via search engines: Yes, they do work.
 They contain pyrethrum, a so-called "natural" insecticide.
+Even though the pests seem to become more and more resistent to it; an all too familiar story.

 (translated from Spanish)